-Frequently.
-Normal, near normal, or corrected to-hearing is required to detect unusual sounds and noises; to listen to students, co-workers, supervisors, and school site personnel on a regular basis; and anyone with whom contact is made during work.
+Frequently to Constantly.
+Normal, near normal, or corrected to-hearing is required for ordinary listening and to hear for any unusual sounds and noises; listens to students, co-workers, supervisors, parent, the public, while driving, and for anyone with whom contact is made during work.